bmyerz/pogil-for-computer-organization/index.md

 To quickly determine whether an activity might fit into your course, take a look at the [learning objectives](docs/learning_objectives.pdf) for each activity.

+These activities are under active development and in use with 120 students per semester.

 ## License

 The activities are licensed with the following: